 An example of failure to warn is a strong household cleaner packaged without instructions for safe use or a caution label regarding proper ventilation.

-What does a Defective Product Claim Entail?
+What Does A Defective Product Claim Entail?

-The claims process involves several important steps.
+The claims process involves several necessary steps.

 - First, we will discuss the details of your accident with you and gather the basic facts.